-11 Ada.23.1 Applicability to language
+Ada.23.1 Applicability to language

 As in many languages, it is possible in Ada to make the mistake of using the value of an uninitialized variable.
-However, as described below, Ada prevents some of the is checked for a null value.
-Therefore the vulnerability does not exist for pointervariables (or constants).

-14 most harmful possible effects of using the value.
+However, as described below, Ada prevents some of the most harmful possible effects of using the value.